-The founding of the Ancient Skiers in the mid 1980’s by the late lrv Pratt led to the formation of a 501 (c) 3 in March of 1994 named Northwest Ski Museum and Hall of Fame.
-Currently Dave Gossard leads the Board of this non-profit organization.
-To date the activities of the NW Ski Museum and Hall of Fame have focused on the biennial selection of members.
+The founding of the Ancient Skiers in the mid 1980’s by the late Irv Pratt led to the formation of a 501 (c) 3 in March of 1994 named Northwest Ski Museum and Hall of Fame.
+Currently John Hansen is the President of the Ancient Skiers.
+To date the activities of the NW Ski Museum and Hall of Fame, led by Dave Gossard, have focused on the biennial selection of Hall of Fame members.
 Starting in 1987 with four inductees, the Hall of Fame list has now grown to 70.

-lrv always had a vision for a museum and in the late 1980’s and early 1990’s the U. S. Forest Service building on Snoqualmie Pass served this purpose.
+Irv always had a vision for a museum and in the late 1980’s and early 1990’s the U. S. Forest Service building on Snoqualmie Pass served this purpose.
+There also has been interest for a ski museum in Leavenworth.
 Recently some displays have been staged at Crystal Mountain.
 The selection of a location and the raising of funds have been major obstacles to the creation of a permanent home for a ski museum.

 Snoqualmie Pass has a number of distinct advantages for the location of a ski museum.
-The Summit at Snoqualmie is Washington’s most visited ski resort, the location is convenient to reach by the largest population center in the state and I-90 is the most heavily travelled east-west freeway in Washington.
+The Summit at Snoqualmie is Washington’s most visited ski resort, the location is convenient to reach by the largest population center in the state and I-90 is one of the most heavily travelled east-west freeway in the United States.

-Fortunately a new development at the top of Snoqualmie Pass is under development by The Pass, LLC, led by Bryce Phillips of evo and evolution projects.
-Utilities have been completed in the summer of 2012 for this 5 acre parcel of land directly opposite The Summit Inn.
-The 1,600 square foot museum space (includes 400 SF mezzanine) would be leased from The Pass, LLC eliminating any large capital costs.
+Fortunately a new development at the top of Snoqualmie Pass is underway by The Pass, LLC, led by Bryce Phillips of evo and evolution projects.
+Utilities have been completed in the summer of 2012 for this 5 acre parcel of land directly opposite The Summit Inn, a prime location at the top of the Pass.
+The 1,200 square foot museum space plus a 400 SF mezzanine will be leased from The Pass, LLC eliminating any large capital costs.
 The museum space is between and connected to a restaurant and a brew-pub and thus many of the customers of these two facilities will enjoy the museum.

-In addition to the restaurant, brew-pub and the museum, the 5 acres will initially have 12 North West modern lofts and a standalone coffee retail building.
-Commercial construction will be completed by December 2013.
+In addition to the restaurant, brew-pub and the museum, the 5 acres will initially have 12 townhomes.
+Commercial construction will be completed by January 2014.
 Full build-out of the property will include up to 108 residential units and around 15,000 square feet of commercial space.

 Washington State Ski and Snowboard Museum